5 Best ‘Work From Home’ Cafes in South Delhi.

 - Non-intrusive service, i.e. you don’t get kicked out for occupying a table all day with only a couple of drinks & some food.

 1. Zaffiro by Zaza, near GK I.

 If the name isn’t quirky enough to tempt you to visit this cafe, maybe the idea of a bamboo roofed working space and exquisite Medditeranean-Italian-Continental food at affordable prices will.
 Tucked away in a quiet corner of Zamrudpur, away from the bustling markets of Greater Kailash, Zaffiro by Zaza is a tastefully designed cafe, a funky artsy retail shop, and a hub for cooking classes, all rolled into one.
-The food is consistently good, the Wi-Fi reliably fast, the noise levels low, and the service welcoming & friendly, especially since the owner, Rachana Desai, is almost always around.
-Mushrooms on toast, pesto pasta, the egg salad sandwich & the home-brewed iced tea are personal recommendations.
+The food is consistently good, the Wi-Fi reliably fast, the noise levels low, and the service welcoming and friendly, especially since the owner, Rachana Desai, is almost always around.
+Mushrooms on toast, pesto pasta, the egg salad sandwich and the home-brewed iced tea are personal recommendations.

 PS: The word Zaffiro is Italian for sapphire.

 [Update (August 2013): Zaffiro has shut down.
 Life as I know it is over.]

 2. Market Cafe, Khan Market.

 Khan Market has no dearth of cafes, and yet finding free internet access and unobtrusive service isn’t easy.
 Market Cafe affords you both at reasonable prices, considering the up-market area that it is located in.
 It’s outdoor seating is perfect for a sunny winter afternoon or a breezy summer evening, and it has enough quiet corners indoors to let you work undisturbed for hours, and chill with a drink or sheesha after.